Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: A procedure to estimate the richest cheap model

-We applied our two-step minimization procedure to a well studied dataset \cite{bail} which is a document-term matrix consisting of term frequencies of $10473$ terms in $2246$ documents collected from Associated Press documents \cite{harman}.
-We used the latent Dirichlet allocation (LDA) function in the R package \texttt{topicmodels} \cite{topicmodels} to compute the MLE.
-We used the convex hull function in the R package \texttt{geometry} to compute the convex hull.
-Computing the convex hull over the full topic frequency vectors -- elements belonging to simplex $\Delta^{10472}$ -- is prohibitive and also does not make sense when the number of topics are less than $10472$.
+We applied our two-step procedure to a well studied dataset \cite{bail} which is a document-term matrix consisting of term frequencies of $10473$ terms in $2246$ documents collected from Associated Press documents \cite{harman}.
+We used the latent Dirichlet allocation (LDA) function in the R package \texttt{topicmodels} \cite{topicmodels} to compute the MLE and the convex hull function in the R package \texttt{geometry} to compute the convex hull.

+The number of topics obtained in previous studies on the same dataset is between $9$ and $12$ \cite{bail,hou}.
+For this reason, we ran our algorithm three times on the document-term matrix setting $L_0$ equal to $12$, $25$, and $50$. $L_0=12$ seems the proper educated guess, while $L_0=25$ and $L_0=50$ are safety checks; starting with a higher value of $L_0$ can cause our algorithm to incur problems, as discussed in Remark \ref{rem_l0}.

+Computing the convex hull over the full topic frequency vectors -- elements belonging to simplex $\Delta^{2245}$ -- is prohibitive and also does not make sense when the number of topics are less than $2245$.
 We used principal components analysis (PCA) to project the frequency vectors of the topics onto a lower dimensional space and then computed the convex hull of the projections.
-We used a simple scree plot to notice that $3-5$ dimensions are sufficient to capture $30\%$ of the variation when we carry out our analysis specifying $L=200$ initial topics.
-If we choose $L<200$ initial topics, we have that $3-5$ dimension explain more than $30\%$ of the variation.
-Note that we only need to compute the number of extrema of the convex hull and not the extremal elements themselves in our procedure, so it suffices to compute the convex hull in the low dimensional space.
+We used a simple scree plot to notice that $3-5$ dimensions are sufficient to capture about $40\%$ of the variation when we carry out our analysis specifying $50$ initial topics.
+If we choose $L_0<50$, we have that $3-5$ dimension explain more than $40\%$ of the variation.
+We only need to compute the number of extremal elements of the convex hull and not the extremal elements themselves in our procedure, so it suffices to compute the convex hull in the low dimensional space.

-We ran the above procedure on the document-term matrix specifying the initial number of topics as $50$, $100$, $150$, and $200$.
-Given the results in the PCA step, we projected down to $5$ dimensions.
-The number of extremal points -- i.e. the number of topics -- we obtained were $12$, $11$, $9$, $8$ with initialization $50$, $100$, $150$, and $200$, respectively.
-The number of topics we obtained is similar to the number obtained in previous studies: the majority of these latter use $9$ to $12$ topics \cite{bail,hou}.